saucelabs/sauce-docs/docs/api-testing/vault.md

 ## Files

 In the **Drive** section of a project-specific **Vault**, you can upload files to use in your tests.
 The file size limit for an individual file is 16 MB.
 The total limit for the **Company Vault** is 100 MB.
-This means if one project-specific **Vault** is using 100 MB of storage, other projects cannot upload addtional files.
+This means if one project-specific **Vault** is using 100 MB of storage, other projects cannot upload additional files.

 ### Upload a file